 "Hiring is stuck in an ai doom loop where we need a process that allows people's true selves to come through more clearly." - Daniel Chait, boss of Greenhouse.

 Job seekers use services like LazyApply and aiApply to submit applications while they sleep.
-Consequently, the number of applications per candidate has risen by 239 percent since late 2022, giving applicants a significant technological head start.
+Consequently, the number of applications per candidate has risen by 239 percent since late 2022, giving applicants a significant technological head start. (news reports)

 Hiring teams are responding with tools like PeopleGPT and LinkedIn's hiring assistant.
 These platforms automate candidate hunting and screening to help recruiters navigate through the growing sea of eerily polished, machine generated resumes.

-The rising integrity crisis
+Rising integrity crisis

-The arms race has led to more fake profiles and fraudulent applications.
+The HR arms race has led to more fake profiles and fraudulent applications.
 Experts predict that by 2028, one in four candidate profiles could be fake, forcing companies to implement stricter verification methods and application caps.

 Hiring may move away from traditional applications entirely.
-Future recruitment could involve ai agents negotiating with candidate bots, or firms using visual puzzles that chatbots cannot solve to identify authentic human talent and potential.
+Future recruitment could involve AI agents negotiating with candidate bots, or firms using visual puzzles that chatbots cannot solve to identify authentic human talent and potential.

 Summary

-Ai has disrupted the hiring landscape, creating a high speed arms race.
+AI has disrupted the hiring landscape, creating a high speed arms race.
 While candidates use automation to flood systems, recruiters struggle to filter the noise.
 The future likely involves ai agents interacting directly, potentially rendering the traditional job post and resume obsolete.

 Food for thought